ProjectMeshnet/nodeatlas/doc/CONFIGURATION.md

 Netmask, if not nil, is a CIDR-form network mask which requires that nodes registered have an Addr which matches it.
-For example, "fc00::/8" would only allow IPv6 addresses in which the first two digits are "fc", and "192.168.0.0/16" would only allow IPv4 addresses in which the first two bytes are "192.168".
+For example, `fc00::/8` would only allow IPv6 addresses in which the first two digits are "fc", and `192.168.0.0/16` would only allow IPv4 addresses in which the first two bytes are `192.168`.

 #### FromNode

-FromNode requires the verification request (GET /api/verify?id=<long_random_id>) to originate from the address of the node that is being verified.
+FromNode requires the verification request (`GET /api/verify?id=<long_random_id>`) to originate from the address of the node that is being verified.